Updated version of this article here.

 It's like all the water has been drained out, leaving us with a parched desert landscape.

 Behind the Potemkin-village presentations of cultural expression at their various events, the pressure to conform is astonishing.
-Not only to follow orders unquestioningly, but to stay in line and not stand out.
+No speaking truth to power here.
+Not only must you follow orders unquestioningly, but you must stay in line and not stand out.
 The nail that sticks up has to be hammered down.
 I wondered why they put nearly a year and a half into recruiting a sparky half-Chinese woman from Hackney if they didn't like what they saw.

 There is a tide in the affairs of men, and so on.
 Instead of riding the wave of my fledgling career as a writer and performer, I'd jumped off it in order to service, not the revolution, but some fairly unpleasant middle-management types who wouldn't have been looked at twice had they not climbed the greasy pole of the SWP.